charlenetolentino/mattsnotes/301-main/reading301-03.md

 Questions:

 <ol>
-  1. What is the spread operator?
+  1. Who is the spread operator?

   The spread operator is a "spread syntax" notated by three dots (...) to expand an object into their own list of arguments